 - When you would starve to death if you didn’t have scissors. (or in my case, a really sharp knife)

 - When you get out of the shower with a bright red tan (I always wondered why my legs were bright red and blotchy)

 - Your hands move less the colder it gets

-- The pedal to open a trash can is stronger then the front of your foot.
+- The pedal to open a trash can is stronger than the front of your foot.
 Useless pedal.

-- When you go to stand up from the couch and fall backwards back in it… 5 times
+- When you go to stand up from the couch and fall backward back in it… 5 times

 - While watching Game Of Thrones you think no way I could get around in that world.

 - I would need a Hodor!

 - It takes ALL of your grip strength to pull the thin paper wrapper off a drinking straw!

 That’s just a little bit of insight into it, friends.
 I hope this helped open your eyes just a little bit more into the everyday struggles of life with CMT.
 Thoughts, comments, questions?
 Feel free to start a discussion in the comments below.